 Dividend Growth Perspective

-The company is only in its 2nd year of dividend increases.
+The company is paying its dividend in pence, there fore it has to be converted in US dollar.
 The truth is, that figure fluctuated greatly in the past few years, showing lots of volatility in FCF.
 If the management can achieve their growth target, this might relieve some of this tension.
 At the moment, I am not entirely convinced about a long term dividend growth.

 From a yield point of view, UL isn’t too bad.
 Hovering around the 3% mark, which is a normal level for defensive stocks.
 Investors shouldn’t expect this metric to go sky-high since growth in the industry is somewhat limited and hard to grab a hold of.